Functional Capacity Evaluations

 - You’ve been injured on the job and need to determine your ability to return to the job or do alternate work

 - You are applying for Social Security Disability benefits

 - You are seeking to return to work or volunteer activities after an injury or illness

-- You have been injured in a catastrophic accident (i.e., automobile accident) for whom an FCE can determine performance skills and abilities related to resuming former employment or a new job
+- You have been injured in a catastrophic accident (such as an automobile accident) for which an FCE can determine performance skills and abilities related to resuming former employment or a new job

 - You are seeking vocational rehabilitation services

-- Students receiving transitional services from school to the work setting to determine their skills and the extent of support required to perform in a job
+- You are a student receiving transitional services from school to the work setting to determine your skills and the extent of support required to perform in a job

-Highest-Quality Customized Reporting: The findings for your FCE will be presented in a well-organized, easily-readable report.
-We pride ourselves on speed and accuracy; our typical turn-around on these reports is one business day.
+Highest-Quality Customized Reporting: Our Utah physical therapy specialists will present the findings from your FCE in a well-organized, easy-to-read report.
+We pride ourselves on speed and accuracy; our typical turnaround on these reports is one business day.
 This means your report gets into the right hands faster so an educated decision can be made quickly to determine your best plan of action.